useryinku/PowerPulse/DEPLOYMENT.md

 2. **Verify Permissions:**
    - The updated workflow includes proper permissions for Pages deployment
+   - The workflow now includes the required `github-pages` environment configuration
    - No additional secrets or tokens needed

 3. **Alternative: Manual gh-pages Deployment:**